 How is the endowment managed?

-The Endowment Committee of the Board of Trustees is responsible for oversight of The International School’s endowment assets.
+The Endowment Committee of the Board of Trustees is responsible for oversight of the International School of Portland’s endowment assets.
 The Committee is charged with allocating investment funds consistent with the school’s Investment Policy, reviewing the returns on investment assets, and reporting on fund performance.
-The Endowment Committee monitors TIS’ compliance with the Uniform Prudent Management of Institutional Funds Act.
+The Endowment Committee monitors ISP’ compliance with the Uniform Prudent Management of Institutional Funds Act.

-The International School’s Investment Policy can be obtained by request from the Development Office.
+the International School of Portland’s Investment Policy can be obtained by request from the Development Office.